 If you’re using an aircraft that reads flight plan files produced by your flight planning software, they will import this data automatically from your flight plan.
 It’s always best to check.
 The best resource to see the current NAT information is this official government website.

-When filing a flight plan on a NAT, you will also be given a cruise altitude (odd if traveling East and even if traveling West) and also a mach number.
+When filing a flight plan on a NAT, you will also be given a cruise altitude (the usual rules are odd if travelling East and even if travelling West, but you might as well get an EVEN flight level flying eastbound and opposite) and also a mach number.
 Those two things are given to you during the event at the same time you receive your route.

 So for example, if you’re given NATC with an entry altitude of FL360 and a mach speed of 0.82, then you should be entering the NAT at those requirements.
 Your FMS may look something like this.